A Hidden Tribe, Superathletes, and the Greatest Race the World Has Never Seen

 Neanderthals

-Homo sapiens were competing with these and within 10,000 years the former disappeared reason being is the running ability although they were weaker and have less brains.
+sapiens were competing with these and within 10,000 years the former

 Homo erectus

-There are many reasons to consider that we were running animals such as Achilles tendon which appeared in Homo erectus 2 million years ago, and unlike chimps, arch feet, shorter toes, we have hefty gluteus maximus, Nuchal ligament which stabilizes the head when moving fast,
+unlike chimps, arch feet, shorter toes, we have hefty gluteus maximus, Nuchal ligament which stabilizes the head when moving fast,

 The big change of the human evolution happened about 2 million years ago when apes changed from Homo erectus.
 This Home Erectus had teeth that are suitable for eating meat.
 They didn't have any weapons so the theory is that they ran animals to death as animals didn’t have the sweet glands as Home Erectus did and they have to take breath every step unlike humans.
 When the winter moved away and hot weather moved in, that is when the Neanderthals disappeared as they weighted more than you running man